ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/numerical-data.md

     Don't forget that if you want to run one of the provided Python scripts program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `source/` directory that contains the project's source code.
-You use also use VS Code to study the provided source code to ensure that you understand why it produces the output that you see in your terminal window.
+You should also use VS Code to study the provided source code to ensure that you understand why it produces the output that you see in your terminal window.

 ## Running Checks